 But we need to remember this when we are listening; it is about them, not us.
 And for that, we ought to remain open to whatever truth that may come.
 We must also refrain from the temptation of hearing a few words, then spending time in our heads forming our reply, devising a plan for action for them and waiting to tell them what we think and what they should do.

 Listening is hard.
 Deep listening is even harder but not impossible.
-To begin, when someone is sharing their burnout story, just remember this is about them.
+When someone is sharing their story, just remember this is about them.
 Let them tell their story.
 Just listen.
 If your thoughts wander, it’s fine.
 Just come back to what’s being said and give your best.
-Keep practicing.
+Keep practising.

 But before we get to that point just yet, let’s take a few steps back.
 Let us not forget that sometimes for a lot of people, taking that first step can be scary.
 Opening up and sharing their struggles can make them feel vulnerable.
 We want to honor that.
 Which is why, we must come back to the basics of reaching out, holding space and genuinely listening to their story.